-One of the primary outcomes of the Long-Range Transportation Plan (LRTP) process is to create a set of investment programs and a list of major infrastructure projects for implementation during the next 20 years.
-Thus, the Metropolitan Planning Organization (MPO) created the Universe of Projects and Investment Programs lists to identify all potential projects and investment programs that could be considered for Destination 2040.
+One of the primary outcomes of the Long-Range Transportation Plan (LRTP) process is a set of investment programs and a list of major infrastructure projects for implementation during the next 20 years.
+Thus, the Metropolitan Planning Organization (MPO) created the Universe of Investment Programs and Projects lists to identify all potential investment programs and projects that could be considered for Destination 2040.
 This appendix contains these lists for both highway and transit investment programs and projects.
 Each project is associated with one of the six established MPO investment programs:

 - Intersection Improvements

 - Complete Streets

 - Bicycle Network and Pedestrian Connections

 - Community Connections (formerly known as Community Transportation/Parking/ Clean Air and Mobility)

-- Transit Modernization Program
+- Transit Modernization

 - Major Infrastructure